IV Compounding Calculations

 Liquid Dilutions

 Liquid dilutions involve adding a diluent to a solution to reduce the concentration of the active ingredient.
 To calculate the amount of diluent needed, we use a proportion.
-For example, if we have a solution containing 10% active ingredient and we want to dilute it to 2%, we need to add 4 parts diluent for every 1 part of the original solution.
+For example, if we have a solution containing 10% active ingredient and we want to dilute it to 2%, we need to add 4 parts of the diluent for every 1 part of the original solution.

 Solid Dilutions

 Solid dilutions involve adding a diluent to a solid substance to reduce the concentration of the active ingredient.
 To calculate the amount of diluent needed, we use a proportion.
-For example, if we have a solid substance containing 50% active ingredient and we want to dilute it to 20%, we need to add 2 parts diluent for every 3 parts of the original substance.
+For example, if we have a solid substance containing 50% active ingredient and we want to dilute it to 20%, we need to add 2 parts of the diluent for every 3 parts of the original substance.

 Aliquots